Work as a writer on a design team

 You’ll also complete your final project in Figma, so you’ll leave with a working knowledge of how to edit text and other assets in one of the most popular tools among design teams.

-This course is perfect for journalists, copywriters, and marketing writers who want to transition to this new and exciting field.
-It’s also well-suited for product managers, front-end developers, graphic artists, and UI designers looking to develop high-level writing skills.
+This course is perfect for college grads, journalists, copywriters, and other writers who want to transition to this new and exciting field.
+It’s also well-suited for product managers, front-end developers, and UI designers looking to develop high-level product writing skills.

 Get certified in user experience writing